 - permitted species from each country of origin

-- packaging requirements
+- pre-export inspection requirements

 - restrictions on and additional treatments for propagatable species, including devitalisation.

 Details of the devitalisation process can be found in the imported cut flower devitalisation

-dried or preserved cut flowers and foliage.
+dried or preserved cut flowers and foliage for more information.

-Passengers arriving on aircraft or cruise ships can bring fresh cut flowers into Australia, but they must meet all conditions for the importation of cut flowers and foliage as detailed in BICON.
+Passengers arriving in Australia on aircraft or cruise ships can bring fresh cut flowers into Australia, but they are limited to the equivalent of six (6):

-- small (shoebox-sized) boxes
+- small (shoe-box sixed) boxes